 - 1) Never leave your instrument unattended.
 It takes very little time for someone to take it. - 2) The safest place for your trombone is in the case.
 Leave it there when you're not playing. - 3) Do not let other people use your instrument.
 They may not know how to hold and care for it. - 4) Do not use your case as a chair, foot rest or step stool.
 It is not designed for that kind of weight. - 5) Lay your case flat on the floor before opening it.
 Do not let it fall open. - 6) Do not hit your mouthpiece, it can get stuck. - 7) Treat your slide as if it were made of glass, it is the most delicate part of your instrument. - 8) No loose items in your case.
 Anything loose will damage your instrument. - 9) Do not put music in your case, unless space is provided for it.
-If you have to fold it or if it touches the instrument, it should NOT be there. - 10) Avoid eating or drinking just before playing.
-If you do, rinse your mouth with water before playing. - 11) Keep your slide lubricated.
+If you have to fold it or if it touches the instrument, it should NOT be there. - 10) If you eat or drink anything before playing, rinse your mouth with water or brush your teeth first. - 11) Keep your slide lubricated.
 A dry slide can be damaged by dirt scratching the inside, plus it's harder to use! - 12) If you have a valve, oil it by pulling out the small tuning slide and putting two drops of oil down the tube. - 13) Always keep your slide locked when you are not playing.

-Greasing the Main Slide (we don't use grease, but we calling it "greasing".
+Greasing the Main Slide (we don't use grease, but we call it "greasing".
 I'm not sure why...)

-- 1) Take the outer slide off and put it in your case. - 2) With a paper towel, wipe the old cream off your slide. - 3) Spread a drop-sized bit of cream evenly on the stocking of the inner slide. - 4) Spread what is left on your fingers evenly over the rest of the slide. - 5) Repeat for other side. - 6) Wipe your fingers clean (your socks work great!). - 7) Spray the inner slides several times with water and replace the outer slide. - Afterward, if your slide starts to drag, spray more water on it.
-Replace the cream at least once per week, or when spraying on more water doesn't make the slide smooth any more.
+- 1) Take the outer slide off and put it in your case. - 2) With a paper towel, wipe the old cream off your slide. - 3) Spread a drop-sized bit of slide cream (not grease!) evenly on the stocking of the inner slide. - 4) Spread what is left on your fingers evenly over the rest of the slide. - 5) Repeat for other side. - 6) Wipe your fingers clean (your socks work great!). - 7) Spray the inner slides several times with water and replace the outer slide. - Afterward, if your slide starts to drag, spray more water on it.
+When spraying on more water doesn't make the slide smooth any more, replace the cream.